JvanKatwijk/unoPlugins-jan/README.md

 	with me.
 Of course the copyrights of the owners of these rights of the additional dll's is gratefully acknowledged.

-	The software - either is source or as dll - is made available under a GNU GPLV2, meaning that anyone is allowed to look at the software and modify or extend the software, under the restriction that all these modications and/or additions are made available under the same conditions as this software is available
+    The software is available under a GPL V2 license, i.e. hoping that it helps you, but no garantee